 The Economic Growth Service forms part of the Place Directorate.
 Teams within the service range across the Economic Development and Environmental Services categories of the Local Government Benchmarking Framework.

-- Business Development and Support
+- Business Support and Development

-- Protective Services
+- Protective Services (for benchmarking information see Environmental Services)

 Compare our performance, against other councils, on the My Local Council website.

 Performance has improved as expected within the Council’s employability service as they reached full capacity in the final year of funding.

 The cost per planning application has increased since 2016/17 however we continue to be below the national average.
 During this period the number of planning applications increased from 600 to 680 with the type and complexity of the applications varying significantly.
 Despite the increase in quantity, the average time per commercial planning application decreased and is well below the national average.